Veeam: History

-The first Veeam products, Veeam Monitor and Veeam Reporter, provided virtual-infrastructure monitoring, reporting, analysis and documentation.
-Later, in 2010, the company combined both products to form Veeam ONE.
-Veeam gained attention in 2007 with its free VM backup copy product, FastSCP, which became a basis for building Veeam's data-protection software for hardware virtualization.
+The first Veeam products, Veeam Monitor and Veeam Reporter, provided monitoring, reporting, analysis and documentation for virtual infrastructure.
+In 2007 Veeam released a free VM backup copy product, FastSCP, which became a basis for building Veeam's data-protection software for hardware virtualization.

 In 2014, Veeam held its first conference on data protection and availability called "VeeamON," which took place in Las Vegas, Nevada.